Ecwid/ecwid-api-docs/includes/_customize_storefront.md

 Follow the steps below to enable SEO-friendly URLs in an Ecwid store.

 <aside class='note'>
-  If you have your Ecwid store installed on a platform or sitebuilder including Wordpress, Wix, Adobe Muse or Ecwid Starter Site, you should have the clean URLs enabled automatically (see the <a target="_blank" href='https://www.ecwid.com/blog/new-clean-seo-urls-in-ecwid.html'>blog post</a> for the details).
+  If you have your Ecwid store installed on a platform or sitebuilder including Wordpress, Wix, Adobe Muse or Ecwid Instant Site, you should have the clean URLs enabled automatically (see the <a target="_blank" href='https://www.ecwid.com/blog/new-clean-seo-urls-in-ecwid.html'>blog post</a> for the details).
 </aside>

 #### How to enable SEO-friendly URLs